genzade/Chitter/README.md

 # Chitter: a Twitter clone

-This was onriginally a weekend challenge set by our coaches at Makers Academy.
+This was originally a weekend challenge set by our coaches at Makers Academy.
 I was not happy with what I produced the first time around so I added 'complete the chitter challnge + extend it' to my coding bucket list.
 This is the challenge set to us [chitter-challenge](https://github.com/makersacademy/chitter-challenge).

 ## Features
 ```